 The Company is committed to push forward the anti-fraud and corruption measure system into the operating process and adjust management system to be transparent in accordance with the corporate governance principles.
-By doing so, the Managing Directors have established policies and are committed to operate the business without fraud and corruption, which is in accordance with the regulations of anti-corruption measure, as well as a complete promote of the resources.
+By doing so, Chairman of the Executive Committee has established policies and are committed to operate the business without fraud and corruption, which is in accordance with the regulations of anti-corruption measure, as well as a complete promote of the resources.
 The Company has clarified and made understanding with all employees in the consumer good business line and related external parties to realize the importance in operating each procedure transparently to be in line with the regulations, policy and requirements of laws and other related regulations.